l33tname/blog/_posts/2014-07-16-Dell-T20-Review.md

 ##Noise

 What should I say, in a normal office environment you can't hear it.
-But it has two fans so you can hear it if it's realy quiet, but for the most environments this shouldn't be that big deal.
+But it has two fans so you can hear it if it's really quiet, but for the most environments this shouldn't be that big deal.
 So if you searching for something quiet and powerful I can really recommend the Dell T20.

 ##BIOS update